-Tax preparers are not created equal.
-Most industries have regulations and statutes to ensure consumer protections exist when it comes to financial matters.
+Many industries have regulations and statutes to ensure consumer protections exist when it comes to financial matters.
+After reading this blogpost, you will be able to choose a professional wisely.
 Getting your taxes filed every year is just another part of adulting.
 Knowing if you’re getting the best type of service for your finances can be challenge when it comes time to file your taxes each year.

 It’s hard to tell what you’re really paying for.
 Having information to compare services before you file and pay taxes is of upmost importance for your financial well-being.
 Only a few states regulate their tax preparers.
 These states are California, Illinois, Nevada, Connecticut, Maryland, New York and Oregon.